Visiting Meteora Monasteries: A Travel Guide To Greece’s Mythical Landscape

 Kalambaka Town

-This small town has a variety of accommodations for every budget starting from 35€ and going all the way to 100€.
+This small town has a variety of accommodations for every budget starting from €35 and going all the way to €100.
 The fact that it has a train and a bus station makes it very convenient.
-There are lots of restaurants and cafes plus it has a very nice natural history and mushroom museum if you have the time.
-Meteora is around ten minutes from the city center either by taxi or public bus.

 Kastraki Village

 This scenic village is located on the foot of two monumental rocks.
 It has an ideal location if you want to hike Meteora since most of the trails start just outside the village.
-The place has adapted to the great number of visitors (2 million per year) and has several options for sleeping and restaurants to choose from.
-The cost for a twin room fluctuates between 40€ and 100€.
+With a population of just 1,500 people, this is a peaceful place to stay.

 As for food, you can’t go wrong with most of the local taverns.
 The cuisine is amazing and the ingredients are as fresh as in the rest of Greece.
 Prices are fair considering the proximity to such a hot touristic site.